linky00/docassemble-hmlrhelper/README.md

 A docassemble extension that allows you to submit [HM Land Registry (HMLR) forms](https://www.gov.uk/topic/land-registration/searches-fees-forms) to [DocuSign](https://www.docusign.com) through the [DocuSign API](https://developers.docusign.com/) from inside Docassemble interviews.

+If for any reason you can't/don't want to use electronic signatures in certain circumstances, you can also still generate a TR1 for signing 'manually' instead.

 This extension makes use of the awesome [docassemble.docusign](https://pypi.org/project/docassemble.docusign/) extension created by the lovely people at [Radiant Law](https://radiantlaw.com/).